Florida Lawn Care – Our Ultimate Guide to Lavishly Lush Grass

 • Damaged blades of grass

 If you notice any of these signs, contact a professional as soon as possible.
 Lawn infestations and weed outbreaks can be difficult to deal with on your own, and they can quickly take over your yard.
-An expert can help identify and treat the root cause of your problem so your grass can stay green and healthy.ย
+An expert can help identify and treat the root cause of your problem so your grass can stay green and healthy.

-Fertilize to Promote Growth
+Tip #4: Fertilize Your Lawn to Promote Growth

 Fertilizing your lawn is a great way to supply your grass with the nutrients it needs to thrive.
 However, it can be a tricky process, from finding the right treatment to applying it properly.
 Though there are hundreds of fertilizer formulas to choose from, most fall into these three categories:

-• Organic: Typically made using compost or manure, organic fertilizers are all natural and slowly break down into the soil over time.ย
+• Organic: Typically made using compost or manure, organic fertilizers are all natural and slowly break down into the soil over time.

 • Granular: Granular fertilizer comes in small dry pellets of compounds such as potassium nitrate and ammonium sulfate.
-These are generally cheaper and will release nutrients over the course of 1-3 months.ย
+These are generally cheaper and will release nutrients over the course of 1-3 months.

 • Water Soluble: Most water-soluble fertilizers are ammonium-based, so they will be absorbed quickly by your lawn.
 These are best applied early in the morning when there is dew on the grass.

-When applying a fertilizer treatment, itโ€™s important to use the right amount.
-Too little wonโ€™t yield results, while too much could cause fertilizer burn and kill your grass.
-Be sure to carefully follow the manufacturerโ€™s recommendations, or work with a lawn care expert to find the perfect amount.ย
+When applying a fertilizer treatment, it’s important to use the right amount.
+Too little won’t yield results, while too much could cause fertilizer burn and kill your grass.
+Be sure to carefully follow the manufacturer’s recommendations, or work with a lawn care expert to find the perfect amount.

 Timing and weather patterns play a factor, too.
 Fertilizing your lawn when the weather is hot could burn and kill off your grass.
 Meanwhile, applying a treatment too close to rain will just wash it away.
-Try choosing a cool day that is a few days after rain for best results.ย
+Try choosing a cool day that is a few days after rain for best results.

-Aerate Your Lawn
+Tip #5: Aerate Your Lawn

 Lawn aeration is the process of poking small holes throughout the surface of your lawn.
 This is a great way to prevent soil compaction while also allowing oxygen and other nutrients to reach deep into the roots, which promotes stronger and healthier growth.
-With the right tools, aeration can be a fast and easy process.
-Though each type of grass has different needs, itโ€™s generally best to aerate in the spring or fall.ย

-Lawn care tips change as the seasons change, so itโ€™s important to update your lawn care regimen to keep up.
+Lawn care tips change as the seasons change, so it’s important to update your lawn care regimen to keep up.
 Knowing what steps to take during different times of the year will keep your lawn healthy even with added sunshine or rain.
-Here are the main ways you should adjust your lawn care during each season:

-As the sun blazes, youโ€™ll need to take special care of your lawn to keep it from wilting or dying.
+As the sun blazes, you’ll need to take special care of your lawn to keep it from wilting or dying.
 Follow these summertime lawn care tips:

 • Stay on top of your watering schedule